BarquistLab/sCIRCLE/README.md

 <img src="https://github.com/BarquistLab/sCIRCLE/assets/46606031/72e41ee4-5fe4-450d-ae64-3dd5041237ab" width="950">

 ## 💻 Prerequisites
 You need a Windows partition to run the software.
 Additionally a 3-button mouse and a keyboard are recommended.
+The software has also been tested running in virtual machines on a MacOS system.
+Linux compatibility is currently not given, but could be added in the future.

 ## ➡️ Getting Started
 For a quick start, load the latest release on the right, unpack it and start the .exe file included in the download.